 ALLERGY TO PEANUTS

 We have students in our school community with a severe allergy to peanuts.
 We must do all that we can to provide a safe learning environment for everyone.
-In an effort to allow all students to participate fully in class activities, we ask that you do not send in any food for snacks or classroom parties that may contain peanuts or peanut oil.
+In an effort to allow all students to participate fully in class activities, we ask that you do not send in any food for snacks that may contain peanuts or peanut oil.
 We have set up a “peanut free” lunch table for each lunch period.
 Any child who has a peanut allergy will sit at this table, along with any friends who wish to join them, providing their lunches are peanut free.
 Please be sure that the school nurse and your child’s teacher are aware of your child’s allergy.

 The school day ends at 3:40 p.m.
 In order to ensure dismissal runs smoothly, no student will be called to the office for dismissal between 3:30 p.m. and 3:40 p.m.
 If you did not return your Afternoon Dismissal Arrangements form at orientation, please send it to school with your child as soon as possible.
 All First Graders are requested to wear their transportation “tags” with dismissal information for the first week of school.
 The tags include the information you submitted on the Afternoon Dismissal Arrangements form on the first day of school.

 At the end of each day, the first children to be dismissed are the car riders.
 These children must bring transport slips from home indicating they are car riders for one day, several days, or the whole year.
 You do not need to sign your child out again if you sent in a transport slip.
 Parents are asked to wait in their cars for their child to be dismissed.